leo-leesco/fun/README.md

 ## Evaluation of the course

-Two written exams (a partial exam on Friday Nov 29 and a final exam on February 28 or March 6) and one programming project or several programming exercises are used to evaluate the students who follow the full course.
-Only the partial exam is used to grade students who split the course.
+Two written exams and one programming project are used to evaluate the students who follow the full course.
+Only the mid-term exam is used to grade students who choose to split the course.

+The mid-term exam will take place on **Friday, November 29** (this is confirmed).
+The final exam will take place on February 28 or March 6 (to be confirmed).

 Only course notes and hand-written notes are allowed for the exams.